arainho/apisec-toolbox/README.md

 The `APIsec toolbox` is a Swiss knife for _API Security testing_.

-This repository includes an workdlists bundle, dedicated docker image, labs and resources.
+This repository includes a wordlist bundle, dedicated docker image, labs, and resources.
 It's dedicated to experimenting around automatic and manual flows related to security testing for APIs.

 **WARNING:** This is a development repository, use it at your own risk !!!